Tua Tagovailoa Rumors: Track Your Latest NFL 2020 Draft Landing Locations and Latest Injury Updates

 March 27th: A former NFL general manager tells the Sun Sentinel he wouldn't take Tagovailoa with the fifth pick: "No way, now how."

-March 3rd: A "highly trustworthy,quot; NFL source tells ESPN's Matthew Berry that "there is no chance,quot; that the Lions would select Tagovailoa with the No. 1 overall pick. ° 3.
+March 3rd: A "highly trustworthy,quot; NFL source tells ESPN's Matthew Berry that there is "no chance,quot; that the Lions will select Tagovailoa with the No. 1 overall pick. ° 3.

 26 of February: Tagovailoa reportedly He receives "overwhelmingly positive reports,quot; about the teams' dislocated hip at the 2020 NFL Combine, adding that "the MRI was as clean as expected, the fracture healed, there is no loss of blood flow."